eslint/archive-website/docs/developer-guide/governance.md

 Reviewers fulfill all requirements of Committers, and also:

 * Contributions can be reviewed by other Reviewers, but this is not explicitly required.
-* Are not required to submit pull requests for changes, however, they are strongly encouraged to do so when the change is non-trivial.
+* May merge external pull requests for accepted issues upon reviewing and approving the changes.
 * May merge their own pull requests once they have collected the feedback they deem necessary.
-* Can label issues as they are submitted (but must not add the "accepted" label).
+(No pull request should be merged without at least one Committer/Reviewer comment stating they've looked at the code.)

 To become a Reviewer: